Deep sequence models tend to memorize geometrically; it is unclear why: Related work

 As a negative result, \citet{wang24alpine} report that, on in-weights graphs of less than $500$ nodes, models are only able to infer already-seen paths or sub-paths, but not beyond them.
 We suspect this may stem from the fact that their model is only trained on the paths themselves (while our work and \citet{khona24synthetic} make the model memorize edge bigrams).

-\textbf{Multi-hop question-answering.} A line of work has looked at natural language based two-hop questions on pretrained models e.g., ``What is the calling code of the birthplace of Frida Kahlo?'' (example from \citet{press23compositionality}).
-Results here have been limited \citep{press23compositionality,biran24hop} or mixed \citep{yang24llm,yang24shortcuts,balesni25twohop}. \citet{lm25yao,wang24grokking} study multi-hop queries on synthetic knowledge (with the former on 2-hop queries while the latter explore upto 4 hops) and find that these queries can be learned provided there is exponential amounts of data, or a curriculum, or very long amounts of training. \citet{balesni25twohop} report that models are unable to compose synthetic facts, but can succeed in composing a synthetic fact with a natural one.
-Orthogonally, \citet{wang2025largerlanguagemodelsimply} identify that such in-weights implicit reasoning can be hurt by scaling up the parameters.
-Perhaps some of these negative results may be attributed to the reversal curse \citep{berglund24reversal,zhu23knowledge2}, or the lack of extended computation e.g., we use pause tokens \citep{goyal23think}.
-A dedicated study of this gap between our synthetic settings and these settings is important and left for future work.
+\textbf{Multi-hop question-answering.} A line of work has looked at how pretrained models respond to two-hop questions in natural language e.g., ``What is the calling code of the birthplace of Frida Kahlo?'' (example from \citet{press23compositionality}).
+Results here have been limited \citep{press23compositionality,biran24hop} or mixed \citep{yang24llm,yang24shortcuts,balesni25twohop}.
+Success has been shown on synthetic knowledge provided there is exponential amounts of data, or a curriculum, or very long amounts of training \citep{lm25yao,wang24grokking}.
+Orthogonally, \citet{wang2025largerlanguagemodelsimply} identify that such in-weights implicit reasoning can be hurt by scaling up the parameters, perhaps due to ``excessive memorization'', which we interpret as associative memorization.
+It is possible that some of these negative results may be attributed to the reversal curse \citep{berglund24reversal,zhu23knowledge2}, or the lack of extended computation e.g., we use pause tokens \citep{goyal23think}.
+But a dedicated study of this gap between our synthetic settings and these settings is important and left for future work.